domenkozar/g-pypi/docs/source/index.rst

     :command:`gpypi2` is a command line tool for creating `Gentoo portage ebuilds <http://en.wikipedia.org/wiki/Ebuild>`_ from `Python Package Index <http://pypi.python.org/pypi>`_.

     :command:`gpypi2` was started as part of `Google Summer of Code 2010 <http://code.google.com/soc>`_ by *Domen Kožar*, mentored by *Jesus Rivero*.

-    :command:`gpypi2` is not meant to be a Gentoo developer replacment.
+    :command:`gpypi2` is not meant to be a `Gentoo developer replacment <http://www.gentoo.org/proj/en/devrel/roll-call/userinfo.xml>`_.
     On the contrary, it's goal is to make his/hers life easier.

 .. toctree::